splunk/splunk-platform-automator/ROADMAP.md

 ## Fixes

+* not all apps on single search head are deployed from deployment server
+* add tags to the dserver and serverclass tasks
 * org_all_forwarder_outputs should output to all indexers. does only use first cluster in multicluster config
 * Better error handling and logic checking for config file
   * Check in Vagrantfile, if listed idxc is defined